qfilip/resourcerer_fs_solution_template/README.md

 Check if template is installed: `dotnet new list`
 Run `dotnet new rsrcfs -o "MyPrefix"` to scaffold new solution.

+> DataAccess project must be built before other ones can pickup namespaces from it.

 ## Updates

 After template is updated, from root run: